-The seminar course introduces students to a range of existing environmental problems and the ways that management concepts, drawn from both environmental science and management, can be applied to them.
-Seminars will include the participation of academic and professional experts in a number of disciplines who will present research and case reviews in environmental practice.
+The seminar course introduces students to a range of environmental problems and the ways scientific analysis and management concepts, drawn from environmental science and management, can be applied.
+Seminars will include academic and professional experts who will present research and case reviews in environmental practice.
+Students will make a presentation on their research in progress for discussion with faculty and students.
+It is expected that students will have submitted their research proposals prior to enrolling.
+1 credit